 - Robin from How I Met Your Mother qualifies.
 She prefers "gun enthusiast" though.

 - Lassiter of Psych also qualifies as this.
 He's also Crazy-Prepared, hiding dozens of guns in his apartment.
 One episode had the police confiscate guns from apartment, some of which they couldn't even find such as the one hidden in a bowl of M&Ms and one hidden in his shower head.
+He is also always armed, he brought two handguns to a softball game and even brought one to his own wedding.

 - Lester's brother Chaz in Fargo.
 He has a huge collection of guns and just about every time we see him, he is doing something involving his gun collection: cleaning them, shooting them, etc.